Black Arts Movement: Black Art

 Amiri Baraka's poem "Black Art" serves as one of his more controversial, poetically profound supplements to the Black Arts Movement.
 In this piece, Baraka merges politics with art, criticizing poems that are not useful to or adequately representative of the Black struggle.
 First published in 1966, a period particularly known for the Civil Rights Movement, the political aspect of this piece underscores the need for a concrete and artistic approach to the realistic nature involving racism and injustice.
 Serving as the recognized artistic component to and having roots in the Civil Rights Movement, the Black Arts Movement aims to grant a political voice to black artists (including poets, dramatists, writers, musicians, etc.).
 Playing a vital role in this movement, Baraka calls out what he considers to be unproductive and assimilatory actions shown by political leaders during the Civil Rights Movement.
 He describes prominent Black leaders as being "on the steps of the white house...kneeling between the sheriff's thighs negotiating coolly for his people."
-Baraka also presents issues of euro-centric mentality, by referring to Elizabeth Taylor as a prototypical model in a society that influences perceptions of beauty, emphasizing its influence on individuals of white and black ancestry.
-Baraka aims his message toward the Black community, with the purpose of coalescing African Americans into a unified movement, devoid of white influences.
+Baraka also presents issues of Eurocentric mentality, by referring to Elizabeth Taylor as a prototypical model in a society that influences perceptions of beauty, emphasizing its influence on individuals of white and black ancestry.
+Baraka aims his message toward the Black community, to coalesce African Americans into a unified movement, devoid of white influences.
 "Black Art" serves as a medium for expression meant to strengthen that solidarity and creativity, in terms of the Black Aesthetic.
-Baraka believes poems should "shoot…come at you, love what you are" and not succumb to mainstream desires.
+Baraka believes poems should "shoot...come at you, love what you are" and not succumb to mainstream desires.